 • Teach the same curriculum remotely as we do in school wherever possible and appropriate.
 However, we have needed to make some adaptations to long term planning in some subjects.
 For example, focussing on non practical elements of courses and focussing on skills and content that is more conducive to remote education.

-• Deliver all lessons via Teams following the same timetable and timings as in school
+• Deliver lessons via Teams or pre-prepared resources issued via Weduc following the same timetable and timings as in school

-• Provide live interaction with teachers for all lessons.
+- Provide live interaction with teachers or pre-prepared resources with teachers for lessons